 A Will is always public record and anyone can get a copy of a filed Will.
 A Trust is a private document and is not subject to the same public scrutiny.

 Will my estate be subject to taxes?

 Only estates greater than $5.6 million are subject to estate taxes.
-(The 2018 new tax law doubled this amount for periods between 1/1/2018 and 12/31/2025, then it is scheduled to lower again).
+(The 2018 tax law doubled this amount for periods between 1/1/2018 and 12/31/2025, then it is scheduled to lower again).
 However, probate is estimated to cost 5% - 10% of the estate value.
-Complete Probate avoidance is the goal now.
+Complete Probate avoidance is usually the goal.